TBarnhart2/DnD/content/Campaign Session Plans/Session 0.md

 ---
 draft: "true"
 ---

-Event Overview -
-- wss
-- sss
-- sss
-- sss
+### Plans
+- Have them learn their situation more
+- get their call to action

-Wss -
+- introduce themselves

-Sss -
+- Give magic items

-Potential NPCs -
+	- Roll in the DM Guide